 A fire extinguisher is placed in a designated location in each apartment.
 In addition, fire extinguishers are placed in designated locations in the hallways on each floor of the building.
-Each apartment is provided with smoke detection devices in bedrooms and Page 40 of 46 common areas.
+Each apartment is provided with smoke detection devices in bedrooms and common areas.

 The building is equipped with a fire alarm system.
 Audio notification is at the decibel level required by locally enforced fire code.
 Two designated hearing impaired apartments and common areas of the building (laundry room, housing office, etc.) have both visual and audible notification.
 The fire alarm pull stations are located on each floor opposite the stairwells and at the second floor building exits.
 When activated, these create an alarm condition resulting in local notification and automatic communication with the Boulder Fire Department.
 Other initiating devices include heat detectors in the laundry and boiler rooms and one wired-in smoke detector at the Fire Alarm Control Panel as required by fire code.
+Campus Safety and Facilities are responsible for general maintenance of the fire alarm system and the smoke detectors.

-Fire drills were conducted in the spring and fall Semester during the calendar year 2014.
+Fire drills were conducted in the spring and fall Semester during the calendar year 2015.
 The current Residence Hall practice calls for fire drills to be conducted each spring and each fall semester.
 The fire safety provisions in the Snow Lion Residents Handbook are presented as part of student check-in.
 In addition, annual fire extinguisher training is planned for residents and staff at Snow Lion.